KiranKarenavar/Windows-Server-2022-Active-Directory-Lab/03-Configuration/README.md

 - **Windows Firewall Settings Policy**

 Each policy above was configured to meet specific security or operational objectives within the Active Directory domain.
-Detailed documentation for individual policies can be found within the corresponding folders in the [`III.
-GPO-Configurations`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/03-Configuration/VII.%20GPO-Configurations.md) file.
+Detailed documentation for individual policies can be found within the corresponding folders in the [`VI.
+GPO-Configurations`](../03-Configuration/I.%20GPO-Confiigurations.md) file.

----

-## 📂 Files Included

-- [`I. Active-Directory-Setup`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/03-Configuration/I.%20Active-Directory-Setup.md): Step-by-step guide for installing and configuring Active Directory Domain Services.
-- [`II.
-DNS-Setup`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/03-Configuration/II.%20DNS-Setup.md): Instructions for setting up and verifying DNS configurations essential for AD functionality.
-- [`III.
-GPO-Configurations`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/03-Configuration/VII.%20GPO-Configurations.md): Details on implementing baseline Group Policy Objects for security and standardization.
-- [`README`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/03-Configuration/README.md): This documentation file summarizing the configuration steps and their significance.

 ---